-For example responsibility and accountability for legal liability, clinical governance, financial governance, professional ethics and codes of practice, employment contracts or inter- organisation responsibilities.
+For example, responsibility and accountability for legal liability, clinical governance, financial governance, professional ethics and codes of practice, employment contracts or inter-organisation responsibilities.
+Consider appointing a project manager to oversee the whole process.

-It is important to think about medicine optimisation when redesigning a service or pathway and to consider how the new service/pathway will fit in with other services or pathways already in place.
+It is important to think about medicine optimisation as early as possible when redesigning a service or pathway and to consider how the new service/pathway will fit in with other services or pathways already in place.
 It is vital to have a holistic approach to patient care by considering the patient as a whole and not focusing on one aspect of their treatment.
 Different clinicians and health care staff see the patient in different ways, all of them correct, but by not seeing the whole patient pathway, their understanding is limited.
-Make sure you understand the entire process/patient pathway before starting any improvement project.14
+Make sure you understand the entire process/patient pathway before starting any improvement project.13

-Consider what challenges might be received from stakeholders and identify possible issues which might occur when redesigning a service or pathway.
-It is prudent to set up a risk log, an issue log and a lessons learned log.
+Consider what challenges might be received from stakeholders and identify possible issues that might occur when redesigning a service or pathway.
+It is prudent to set up a risk log, an issues log and a lessons learned log.
 These logs should be updated throughout the service/pathway redesign process.
 This will allow reflection and the lessons learned log will aid future projects.

-To support commissioners when undertaking service redesign for services or pathways that include medicines a project planning tool is available here: https://www.prescqipp.info/resources/category/311-commissioning-medicines-in-service-redesign This tool can also be utilised to help plan how information about the new service or pathway will be communicated.
-This is to key contact and stakeholders, for example community pharmacists.
+To support commissioners when undertaking service redesign for services or pathways that include medicines, a project planning tool is available in attachment 1.
+This tool can also be utilised to help plan how information about the new service or pathway will be communicated to key contact and stakeholders, for example community pharmacists.